Originally posted by Well Wallet

 Growth & Income

 Our Growth & Income portfolio is more than 5 years old and it looks at those companies in the Index that tend to be larger cap, stable companies paying higher-than-market dividend yields.
 This appeals to a wide variety of clients looking to benefit from both the growth of sustainability-oriented companies, and the relatively high dividends that these companies pay out.
 Most of our clients who select this portfolio reinvest the dividends to benefit from the compounding effect on their wealth creation.

 Finally, our the mutual fund that we sub-advise is called the Shelton Green Alpha Fund (ticker: NEXTX) and it is 5 years old.
 Managing increasingly larger accounts as we grow, our company moves more money in the economy and, therefore, has greater impact.
 We also strongly believe that every investor should have access to high-quality investment portfolios.
 While we offer relatively low minimum account sizes on the portfolios I described previously, the mutual fund has our lowest minimums and is our best “democratizer.”
 People can start investing with as little as $500 and have a well diversified equity portfolio.
 It’s also a great option for employers to include in a 401(k) plan, as employees are increasingly demanding access to quality ESG investing vehicles or else they won’t participate in the company’s plan.

 Green Alpha portfolios do not have any positions, long or short, in Exxon Mobil.
 The S&P 500 Index is an unmanaged index of 500 common stocks chosen for market size, liquidity and industry group representation.
 It is a market-value weighted index.
-The S&P 500 Index figures do not reflect any fees expenses or taxes.
 Investors cannot invest directly in this index.
-For more information, please visit http://greenalphaadvisors.com/about-us/legal-disclaimers/
+For more information, please visit https://greenalphaadvisors.com/about-us/legal-disclaimers/